numerai/example-scripts/README.md

 ## Automating Submissions
-The first step in automating submissions is to create API keys for your model (https://numer.ai/account) and use them when creating your
+The first step in automating submissions is to create API keys for your model (https://numer.ai/account) and provide them when creating the
 NumerAPI client:

 ```python